 Advantages of MRI Sinogram

-Better visualization of associated inflammatory changes and abscesses.
+Improved visualisation of inflammatory changes and abscesses.

 Limitations